erkkiholttinen/APA-7th-Edition-FI/README.md

-# APA 7th Edition for Microsoft Word
+# APA 7th Edition (FI) for Microsoft Word

-Until (unless) Microsoft gets around to adding a template for the latest version, this is the APA 7th Edition XSLT modified by Mike Slagle, plus the two additional fixes posted in the comments found [here](https://answers.microsoft.com/en-us/msoffice/forum/all/apa-7th-edition-in-ms-word/486fc70e-b7c7-40df-89bb-f8fc07169d40).
-This way, if other changes are needed, this file can be updated.
+Until (unless) Microsoft gets around to adding a template for the latest version, this is the APA 7th Edition XSLT modified by Mike Slagle and Brian Kavanaugh.

-**IMPORTANT**: These files are provided as a courtesy to those needing a better option for APA 7 than what Microsoft currently provides.
-I did not create the template.
+**IMPORTANT**: These files are provided as a courtesy to those needing a better option for APA 7 than what Microsoft currently provides when using Finnish language.
+I did not create the template, just modified it a bit.
 If there are issues, take the time to make the changes necessary (if possible; there are limitations to what can be done) and submit a pull request.

 ## How to Use